Dabulamanzi kaMpande

-Dabulamanzi kaMpande (1839 – September 22, 1886) was a Zulu commander for the Zulu kingdom in the Anglo-Zulu War.
+Dabulamanzi kaMpande (c.
+1839 – September 22, 1886) was a Zulu commander for the Zulu kingdom in the Anglo-Zulu War.
 He is most noted for having commanded the Zulus at the Battle of Rorke's Drift.
-He was a half-brother of the Zulu king Cetshwayo kaMpande.
+He was a half-brother of the Zulu king Cetshwayo.

 After the defeat of the Zulus, and the deposition of Cetshwayo, Dabulamanzi campaigned for the return of his brother to power.
 When Cetshwayo was restored in 1883, Dabulamanzi fought on his behalf to maintain the unity of the Zulu kingdom.
 Dabulamanzi means, ‘the one who conquers the waters’.

 Life

-His father was the previous Zulu King Mpande, which made him a half-nephew of the famous and legendary Shaka and younger half-brother of the ruler Cetshwayo kaMpande.
+His father was the previous Zulu king Mpande, which made him a half-nephew of the famous and legendary Shaka and younger half-brother of the ruler Cetshwayo.
 His mother was Sanguza, one of Mpande's many wives.
-One of his son's was Prince Bangani KaDabulamanzi.
+One of his sons was Prince Bangani KaDabulamanzi.
 Prince Bangani's son was Prince Joseph Gabriel Lamthuthu.